wp-plugins/absolute-to-relative-urls/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-A <strong>function</strong> for use in shortening URL links.
-This plugin is meant for dev work and does <em>not automatically</em> shorten URLs.
+A FUNCTION for use in shortening URL links.
+This plugin is meant for dev work and does not automatically shorten URLs.

 == Description ==